 Dependent Eligibility Verification

 When adding a spouse or child due to a life event, dependent eligibility verification is required.
-Supporting documentation must be uploaded in the University’s enrollment website at the time the life event transaction is completed.
+Supporting documentation must be uploaded in the benefits enrollment system (1.
+Log into ConnectCarolina; 2.
+Click on Self Service; 3.
+Choose Enroll or Change Benefits) at the time the life event transaction is completed.

 Examples of supporting documentation include marriage certificate, legal adoption record, birth certificate, etc. For a full list please review the Acceptable Supporting Documentation guide.
 Please follow the steps in the Adding Documentation to eEnroll guide to upload your documentation.

 Adding Documentation to eEnroll guide